1. Home

 In some parts of the country, electricity rates will vary throughout the day, week, and year.
 Known as TOU rates or demand-based pricing, utilities with these cost models will charge higher rates for kWh consumption during peak billing hours, which usually occur in the late afternoon and early evening.
 To reduce spending within these billing structures, homeowners can shift heavy electric loads from high-wattage appliances outside of peak demand hours.

-According to the most recent State Electricity Profile from the EIA (US Energy Information Administration), the average cost of residential electricity in the US was roughly 12.36 cents per kWh in 2022, with Hawaii (39.72 cents) and Wyoming (8.24 cents) home to the highest and lowest rates nationally.
+According to the most recent State Electricity Profile from the EIA (US Energy Information Administration), the average cost of residential electricity in the US was 16.41 cents per kWh in June 2024.
+Hawaii (42.45 cents) and California (32.99) have the highest rates.
+Louisiana (11.42) and Utah (11.50) are the states with the lowest rates.
+The residential electricity rate average was 12.36 in 2022 and 11.10 in 2021.

 Solar Panel kWh Explained

-Just as the kWh you purchase from the utility are charged to your electricity bill, the kWh your solar panels produce can inversely be credited to your account.
-Lowering your monthly energy costs, the value at which the solar kWh you export to the grid are redeemed will depend on the terms of your utility’s net metering or net billing structure.
+Just as the kWh you purchase from the utility are charged to your electricity bill, the kWh your solar panels produce can be credited to your account, lowering your monthly energy costs.
+The value at which the solar kWh you export to the grid are redeemed will depend on the terms of your utility’s net metering or net billing structure.

 Calculating solar kWh is a lot like calculating electricity consumption, in that the main factors are the panels’ wattage and time.
 Although there are many other factors that influence solar production efficiency (such as sunlight intensity and system age) you can calculate approximate solar kWh with the formula: Total System Wattage x Number of Peak Sun Hours.